DataTalksClub/machine-learning-zoomcamp/cohorts/2026/08-deep-learning/images/2026-09-08-imagegen-repair-provenance.md

 ## Pending targets

-The remaining nine targets from the strict 68-reference audit are not claimed as repaired here.
+The remaining eight targets from the strict 68-reference audit are not claimed as repaired here.
 They require the same original-JPG-plus-bounded-crop workflow and independent visual/semantic review: